 In addition to opera performance, Sullivan frequently engages in oratorio and other concert performances around the country.
 In 2014, he joined Maestro Edward Polochick and the Lincoln Symphony Orchestra in a concert featuring scenes from Mozart's Le nozze di Figaro, performing the role of the Count.
-He has joined Maestro James Bagwell and the Bard Conservatory Orchestra and Chorus as the baritone soloist in Mozart's Coronation Mass (2015) and in the Winter portion of Haydn's The Seasons (2016).
-The following year, Sullivan performed the roles of Dr. Pangloss and Martin in a concert production of Bernstein's Candide with The Orchestra Now, conducted by Maestro Bagwell.
-Sullivan has been featured repeatedly as a soloist in the Michigan-based sounding light touring choral ensemble, led by conductor Tom Trenney.
-As a winner of the Bard Conservatory Concerto Competition, Sullivan will join Maestro Leon Botstein and The Orchestra Now in a performance of Frank Martin's Sechs Monologe aus Jedermann in October, 2017.
+He has joined Maestro James Bagwell and the Bard Conservatory Orchestra and Chorus as the bass soloist in Mozart's Coronation Mass (2015) and in the Winter portion of Haydn's The Seasons (2016).
+For his October 2017 performance as the chansonnier in HK Gruber's orchestral pan-demonium Frankenstein!!, Sullivan was regarded as "ebullient" and "a marvelous actor," having given "allegiance to both music and words" (ConcertoNet).
+Later that month, he performed as the bass soloist in J. S. Bach's Mass in B Minor with the Blanche Moyse Chorale & Memorial Orchestra, bringing "natural expressiveness and warmth" to the "Et in Spiritum Sanctum" (Rutland Herald).

 Passionate about incorporating musical theatre performance into his classical vocal studies, Sullivan has performed in five concerts in the Celebration of American Song series, an annual historical survey of the American influences on the musical theatre and classical vocal repertoires, curated by Alisa Belflower at the University of Nebraska–Lincoln.
 He has appeared in four world premieres of new musicals: Big Red Sun by Georgia Stitt & John Jiler, Cross That River by Allan & Pat Harris, A Year in Jackson by Joey Contreras & Laura Kleinbaum, and American Smoothie by Nick Jester & David von Kampen.
 Other musical theatre roles Sullivan has performed include Stine (City of Angels), the Wolf (Into the Woods), Daddy Warbucks (Annie), and Sky Masterson (Guys & Dolls).

 Edited October 14, 2017